Adopt a Polar Bear

 Animal adoptions like yours give a huge boost to our work.
-They help fund projects to work with local communities to monitor polar bear movement and protect their habitat.
+They not only help to fund our work with local communities to reduce human-bear conflict, and projects to reduce the impacts of climate change, but also fund our other vital work around the world.

-Toxic chemicals and pollution in the marine environment, increase in toxic levels as they move up the food chain leading to health problems in polar bears
+Toxic chemicals and pollution in the marine environment increase in toxicity as they move up the food chain - and polar bears are the top of the Arctic food chain.

 We need to minimise the warming that’s melting the polar bear’s habitat: sea ice.
 To do this we’re working to help cut global greenhouse gas emissions and encourage the switch to renewable energy.